CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 mitigate vulnerabilities should a previously unknown vulnerability become known.

 Identifying end-of-life components can be challenging as the data may be difficult to obtain.
-However, some sources of commercial vulnerability intelligence do provide this data, which can help identify up-to-date components, but are otherwise no longer supported.
+However, some sources of commercial vulnerability intelligence do provide this data, and also help identify up-to-date components that are otherwise no longer supported.

 ## Provenance
 Provenance refers to the history of the origin and ownership of a component.
 In the context of a software supply chain,